 - Add all of the ingredients to a medium bowl and mix well with your hands.

 - Form mixture into 9 evenly sized meatballs and place on the prepared baking sheet.

-- Bake for 15 minutes or until cooked through.
+- Bake for 15 minutes or until the internal temperature reaches 165 degrees.